 THE OPIUM WARS AND THE EUROPEAN DESTRUCTION OF 10,000 YEARS OF THE CHINESE DYNASTY AND THE CREATION OF MODERN-DAY CHINA

-The United States “War On Drugs” has been exposed as a targeted design race war (a targeted color caste war) and the only way we can seek its end is by shutting down the United States Drug Enforcement Administration.
+The United States “War On Drugs” has been exposed as a targeted design race war of unlawful unconstitutional policing (a targeted color caste war) and the only way we can seek its end is by shutting down the United States Drug Enforcement Administration.
 This outlines how they have turned instead to easier enforcement targets, medical practitioners (physician pharmacist and dentist) and as with any law enforcement, DEA/DOJ focused and particularly black pharmacists.

 The Opium War’s Secret History